Islam in India: 21st century

 In March 2025, the Indian Parliament passed the Waqf (Amendment) Bill, which sparked widespread protests from Muslim organizations and opposition parties.
 The bill, which seeks to reform the governance of waqf properties; Muslim charitable endowments regulated under the Waqf Act, 1995; was introduced by the ruling Bharatiya Janata Party (BJP) in August 2024.
 The government claimed it aimed to improve transparency and accountability, including provisions for centralized registration, revised rules for property disputes, and the inclusion of non-Muslims on waqf boards.
 Critics, including the All India Muslim Personal Law Board and parliamentarian Asaduddin Owaisi, argued that the bill was unconstitutional and infringed on minority rights.
 It was passed despite significant opposition in both houses and has since been challenged in the Supreme Court.

 Demographics

-With around 204 million Muslims (2019 estimate), India's Muslim population is the world's third-largest and the world's largest Muslim-minority population.
+With about 204 million Muslims (2019 estimate), India's Muslim population is the world's third-largest and the world's largest Muslim-minority population.
 India is home to 10.9% of the world's Muslim population.
 Indian Muslims have a fertility rate of 2.36, the highest in the nation as per as according to year 2019-21 estimation.
-In 2023, the Government of India estimated the Muslim population at 19.75 to 20 crore, out of 138.8 to 140.0 crore total population, thus constituting around (14.22%–14.28%) of the nation's population.
+In 2023, the Government of India estimated the Muslim population at 19.75 to 20 crore, out of 138.8 to 140.0 crore total population, thus constituting about (14.22%–14.28%) of the nation's population.